FiMcMahon/shannon_allotments/README.md

 The sticky footer was inspired by this tutorial

 ## Acknowledgements
-This website was executed and completed as a portfolio 1 Project for the full stack diploma at Code Institute.
+This website was executed and completed as a portfolio 1 Project for Diploma in Software Development (E-commerce Applications) at Code Institute.
 I would like to firstly thank my mentor,  Harry Dhillon for his patience and guidance.
 Shannon Allotments is a real concept, but the website is purely for the sake of the developer's portfolio and not for public consumption.

 Fiona McMahon, 2022.